mx-mark/VideoTransformer-pytorch/README.md

 Now, we implement the [TimeSformer](https://arxiv.org/abs/2102.05095), [ViViT](https://arxiv.org/abs/2103.15691) and [MaskFeat](https://arxiv.org/abs/2112.09133).
 And we have pre-trained the `TimeSformer-B`, `ViViT-B` and `MaskFeat` on [Kinetics400/600](https://deepmind.com/research/open-source/kinetics), but still can't guarantee the performance reported in the paper.
 However, we find some relevant hyper-parameters which may help us to reach the target performance.

 ## Update
-1. We have fixed serval known issues and now can build script to pretrain mvit with maskfeat or finetune mvit/timesformer/vivit on K400.
+1. We have fixed serval known issues and now can build script to pretrain `MViT-B` with `MaskFeat` or finetune `MViT-B`/`TimeSformer-B`/`ViViT-B` on K400.
 2. We have reimplemented the methods of hog extraction and hog prediction in [MaskFeat](https://arxiv.org/abs/2112.09133) which are currently more efficient to pretrain.
-3. Note that if someone want to train timesformer or vivit with current repo, they need to carefully adjust the learning rate and weight decay for a better performance.
+3. Note that if someone want to train `TimeSformer-B` or `ViViT-B` with current repo, they need to carefully adjust the learning rate and weight decay for a better performance.

 ## Table of Contents
 1. [Difference](#difference)